 Chalk Paint vs Milk Paint Application

-Before application, you simply mix milk paints like Real Milk Paint at a 1:1 ratio with water.
+Before application, simply mix milk paint at a 1:1 ratio with water.
 Keep in mind that you can mix this formulation with special additives to boost its performance.
-Anti-Foaming Agent lets you use the Real Milk Paint you mix immediately rather than waiting for the foam to die down, while Ultra Bond Adhesion Promoter is a bonding agent that helps your mixture bond easily with any number of surfaces.
+Anti-Foaming Agent lets you use the milk paint you mix immediately rather than waiting for the foam to die down, while Ultra Bond Adhesion Promoter is a bonding agent that helps your mixture bond easily with any number of surfaces.
 If you wish to use a piece of furniture outside, simply add Outdoor Additive to your milk paint mixture to help the color withstand the elements and inclement weather.

 Milk Paint vs Chalk Paint Colors